 NFL Week 2 fantasy football and betting dive with analyst Matthew Berry

-NFL Week 2 fantasy football and betting dive with Matthew Berry originally appeared on NBC Sports Washington
+NFL Week 2 fantasy football and betting dive with Matthew Berry originally appeared on NBC Sports Boston

 Things move fast in the NFL, but things may even move faster in fantasy football.
 As Week 1 is officially in the rearview mirror, we look ahead to some of the top headlines heading into Week 2.